-Agreement on the Return of Refugees
+• Agreement on the Return of Refugees

-This is again an Agreement signed in March 1995 and ratified in February 1996 by the government of the Republic of BH according to the old procedure.
+This is again an Agreement signed in March 1995 and ratified in February 1996 by the government of the Republic of BH according to the procedure under the law of 1994.
 The return of refugees was and remains obviously of the highest importance for the reconstruction of BH.
 The Commission, while it does not have sufficient elements to assess the urgency of the Agreement in detail, cannot exclude that ratification during this period was justified having regard to the principles of necessity and continuity as set out above.